Concussions

 REMOVE

-• Once a participant, who is experiencing concussion-like symptoms, is diagnosed with a concussion or concussion-like symptoms, s/he is not permitted to return to play or practice/training until all of the return to play requirements are met.
+- is not permitted to return to play or practice until all the return to sport requirements are met, including receiving medical clearance

-NOTE: Second impact syndrome, although rare, can occur in players who return to activity with ongoing symptoms.
+NOTE: Second impact syndrome, although rare, can occur in players who return to activity to soon or with ongoing symptoms.
 Monitoring of return to play is essential.
 Always err on the side of caution.

 RESPONSIBLE RETURN TO PLAY

-No member of the hockey community in Alberta - including coaches, safety personnel, and parents/guardians - is to pressure the participant to return to play until s/he has completed the six‐step return to play strategy and is medically cleared by a physician.
+No member of the hockey community in Alberta - including coaches, safety personnel, and parents/guardians - is to pressure any participant to return to play until they have completed the 6 step Hockey-Specific return to play strategy and is medically cleared by a physician.

 6 Step Return to Play Process